Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Users with the technical expertise and hardware necessary to operate a validator node can stake on behalf of users with less technical ability and tokens available for staking.
 Any user can delegate their tokens to a validator who will stake them on the network and then return some rewards to the owner of the tokens.

 Each validator will have different terms and conditions, but users who delegate their tokens to a validator usually receive the lion's share of rewards.
-The terms and conditions of each network also vary, but on Solana, the current Solana staking rates are hovering around 6% per year.
+The terms and conditions of each network also vary, but on Solana, the current Solana staking rates are hovering around 6% per year (variable).

 Staking tokens also requires a minimum amount of time for users to continue staking.
 For instance, Solana staking requires users to lock their tokens for a whole epoch, which usually lasts around two days.
 Note that some blockchains require a "cooling off period" before tokens can be withdrawn after they are unstaked.

-If you want to stake Solana SOL, you can find validators on Solana Beach.
+If users want to stake Solana SOL, they can find validators on Solana Beach.
 Solana Beach shows a wide range of statistics about staking with a validator, but one of the biggest concerns for Solana staking is supporting a validator outside of the super-minority, as raising the staking abilities for smaller validators increases Solana's Nakamoto Coefficient.

 It's also possible to stake Solana and earn Solana staking rewards from liquid staking pools such as:

-Each of these protocols does a lot of the hard work by choosing validators, and they also provide users with a liquid staking token that earns yield from staking and can be used in DeFi.
-So, it's possible to earn yield from staking SOL and borrow USDH simultaneously against the same value of SOL that's earning yield.
+Each of these protocols does a lot of the hard work by choosing worthy validators, and they also provide users with a liquid staking token that earns yield from staking and can be used in DeFi.
+So, it's possible to earn yield from staking SOL and borrow USDH simultaneously against a liquid staking token that's earning yield.

 The Difference Between Staking and Everything Else That's Not Staking